itu-rover/arm22_teleop/README.md

-# Package for 22' manipulator
+# Teleoperation package for 22' manipulator

 ## Usage